ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/document-identifiers/working-with-document-ids.markdown

 use it to create the identifiers for the whole collection of the same type objects by locally incrementing this value because you can accidentally overwrite the document or get a conflict exception if someone else is putting documents using the identity mechanism.

-There is even a command that allows you to set the identity value for a given prefix:
+There are dedicated commands that allows you to set identity values.
+The first one allows to perform that for a single given prefix:

 {CODE commands_identity_set@ClientApi\DocumentIdentifiers\WorkingWithDocumentIds.cs /}

+The usage of the second one sets a collection of identities at once:

+{CODE commands_identities_set@ClientApi\DocumentIdentifiers\WorkingWithDocumentIds.cs /}